Chondrule: Formation

 Isotope studies indicate a nearby supernova explosion added fresh material to what became the Solar System.
 The Ningqiang carbonaceous chondrite contained sulfur-36 derived from chlorine-36.
 As chlorine-36 has a half-life of only 300,000 years, it could not have travelled far from its origin.
 The presence of iron-60 also indicates a nearby supernova.
 Such proximity implies the radiation and shock wave would have been significant, although the degree of heating is not known.

 In contrast, the fine grained matrix, in which the chondrules are embedded after their accretion into the chondrites parent body, is assumed to have been condensed directly from the solar nebula.

 Types

-There are a couple of different ways to organize different chondrules into textural types according to their appearance.
+Chondrules may be organized into textural types according to such characteristics as their appearance, color, texture, and crystalline structure.